CPAN-Security/security.metacpan.org/_posts/2025-03-13-CPANSec-Retrospective-2024.md

 Outside of pentesting, the deliveries are useful for plenty of tests (on indexing, on PAUSE functionning itself) or as a local development environment of PAUSE.

 ## Other
-CPANSec also opened discussion (with a proposed change) to [Secure by default sessions in Mojolicious](https://github.com/mojolicious/mojo/pull/2200)
+CPANSec volunteer [STIGP](https://metacpan.org/author/STIGTSP) also opened discussion (with a proposed change) to [Secure by default sessions in Mojolicious](https://github.com/mojolicious/mojo/pull/2200).

 Through the year, CPANSec discussed the topic of module signatures.
 Reviewing the limitations "by design" of the current options and thinking about a correct way to implement that feature.
 Similarly, discussions about CPAN installer enhancements ("Do not install module version with a CVE", "Patch module on the fly at install". etc...) were discussed, but still early stage.

-Very end of 2024, CPANSec folks reviewed the state of the art vulnerability of Perl bcrypt related modules ([Crypt::bcrypt](https://metacpan.org/dist/Crypt-Bcrypt), [Digest::Bcrypt](https://metacpan.org/pod/Digest::Bcrypt)) on misuse following the [Okta reported incident](https://medium.com/@rajat29gupta/bcrypt-and-the-okta-incident-what-developers-need-to-know-9d13a446738a).
+Very end of 2024, [TIMLEGGE](https://metacpan.org/author/TIMLEGGE), [LEONT](https://metacpan.org/author/LEONT) and [CONTRA](https://metacpan.org/author/CONTRA) reviewed the state of the art vulnerability of Perl bcrypt related modules ([Crypt::bcrypt](https://metacpan.org/dist/Crypt-Bcrypt), [Digest::Bcrypt](https://metacpan.org/pod/Digest::Bcrypt)) on misuse following the [Okta reported incident](https://medium.com/@rajat29gupta/bcrypt-and-the-okta-incident-what-developers-need-to-know-9d13a446738a).

 ## Final words
 This was a big year, the group really took shape and get full speed with progress in many places.